sarahbethfederman/michael-kehoe/content/blog/hello-world.md

 +++
 Hi everyone,

 I'm kick-starting another effort to regularly blog and update my site.
-A big thank you to [Sarah Federman](https://www.linkedin.com/in/sarahfederman) who helped put this site together.
+A big thank you to [Sarah Federman](https://www.linkedin.com/in/sarahfederman) who put this site together.